red-gold/ts-ui/CONTRIBUTING.md

 # Contributing

 If you're reading this, you're awesome!
-Thank you for helping us make this project great and being a part of the React Social Network community.
+Thank you for helping us make this project great and being a part of the Telar Social Engine community.
 Here are a few guidelines that will help you along the way.

 ## Asking Questions